Detailed Information on Lukla’s Flight

 In addition, the Everest Base Camp Cho La Pass Trek will take you to the summits of two viewpoints above 5,000 meters: Gokyo Ri (5,357 meters) and Kala Patthar (5,545 meters).
 Apart from the elevation, climbing the steep, rough trails to these viewpoints can test your physical and mental endurance.

 Likewise, you’ll have to cross one of Nepal’s highest mountain passes — Cho La Pass.
-At 5,420 meters, the steep, icy paths of this high pass demand an excellent level of fitness and experience.
+At 5,420 meters, this high pass's steep, icy paths demand an excellent level of fitness and experience.
 This is often considered the most challenging section of Everest Base Camp Cho La Pass Trekking.

-Note that you will have extra setbacks if you plan this trek in the winter or monsoon season.
+If you plan this trek in the winter or monsoon season, you will have extra setbacks.
 Unlike the regular seasons, the weather might get extreme with excessive snowfall and rainfall.
 Most trails in the upper reaches of this trek may be covered in thick snow.
 Hence, you have to be extra cautious when trekking during these seasons.

 Our slow-paced 18-day itinerary is rigorously designed with these challenges in mind.
 Therefore, it includes proper acclimatization days, well-calculated elevation gains, and decent walking distance to help you acclimate and adapt to challenging situations.